 - Agarwood (Aquilaria rostrata): Malaysia

-There are six essential oil-bearing plants that are listed as endangered.
-Species in bold text are chiefly threatened for their medicinal oil.
+There are 6 essential oil-bearing plants that are listed as endangered.
+Species below in bold text are chiefly threatened for their medicinal oil.
+Countries where they are threatened are also noted.

 - Juniper berry (Juniperus communis): Europe